ptrcmahinay/Java-oop-lab-act/README.md

 ## Midterm Examination [Code](lab_act_files/Exam.java)
-- The exam about copy constructors.
+- The exam is about copy constructors.

 <details>
 <summary>The exam with fill in the blanks</summary>